 Does a person need a credential to fumigate on their own property?

 A person using a RUP fumigant in the production of an agricultural commodity on their own property, or as one of two or fewer employees in the production of an agricultural commodity must obtain a Private Pesticide Applicator Certification.
-Once a person has obtained a Private Pesticide Applicator Certification, they must add a Fumigation Endorsement which allows them to purchase and use a registered RUP fumigant.
+Once a person has obtained a Private Pesticide Applicator Certification, they must add a Fumigation Endorsement (either grain or soil) which allows them to purchase and use a registered RUP fumigant.

 How does a person obtain a Pesticide Applicator License or Private Pesticide Applicator Certification with a Fumigation Endorsement?